 Check out some Digital Humanities sample projects.
 First peruse our Projects Page.
 Then, click around the Digital Public Library of America, the Seattle Civil Rights & Labor History Project, or the showcase of sites using Omeka, a free content management system for digital collections.

-Digital Humanities is a fairly new initiative here at Gonzaga, so consider clicking around the pages for some established Digital Humanities Centers around the country, like Princeton University, the Five Colleges in Massachusetts, Hamilton College, the Digital Humanities section of the Walter Chapin Simpson Center for Humanities at the University of Washington, or the Electronic Textual Cultures Lab at University of Victoria.
+Digital Humanities is a fairly new initiative here at Gonzaga, so consider clicking around the pages for some established Digital Humanities Centers around the country, like Princeton University, Hamilton College, the Digital Humanities section of the Walter Chapin Simpson Center for Humanities at the University of Washington, or the Electronic Textual Cultures Lab at University of Victoria.

 Here is an open access book on DH: Dan Cohen and Roy Rosenzweig's Digital History, a book on the web!